elisrizea/shoes_inventory/README.md

-# Manage items invetory
+# Manage items inventory
-    Very simple Python class demonstration and function Display items in console using tabels and colors
+    Very simple Python class demonstration and function Display items in console using tables and colors

 # Description
     Read and display all items from inventory.txt
     Add a new item to inventory.txt
     Delete an item using SKU
-    View Lowst and Highest item
+    View Lowest and Highest item
     Search item using SKU